-Yapily is a technology enabler, offering service providers an easy way to retrieve financial data and initiate payments providing one single secure API for connectivity to financial institutions.
-We are engineers who envision democratising innovation in financial services and building an inclusive financial world.
+Yapily is an invisible technology enabler, offering service providers an easy way to retrieve financial data and initiate payments, through one single secure Open Banking API.
+We enable companies to build better and fairer financial services for everyone.

-Open banking describes a new era in financial services, in which individuals and businesses now own their financial data and are free to share it with third parties.
+Open banking describes a new era in financial services, in which individuals and businesses own their financial data and are free to share it with third parties.
 This helps bring competition to the market but also helps banks create new products and new revenue streams.
-Read our blog post here touching on the wider applications.

-4. How are you different from other open banking providers?
+4. How is Yapily different from other Open Banking providers?